 I will do that by answering your questions personally, but it will be converted to a Web Page so others can benefit from your questions.
-Omit your name if you like...
+Omit your name if you like.

-However, do understand that, in the main, I'm going to be directing you (should it be pertinent) to a Chiropractor in your neck of the woods.
-I'll respond to all reasonable inquiries, but please be specific, and give some details.
+However, do understand that, in the main, I'm going to be directing you, should it be pertinent, to a Chiropractor in your neck of the woods.
+I'll respond to all reasonable inquiries, but please be specific, and give as much detail as you can.

 Do understand that lower back pain is extremely complex, so I can only give general guidelines.
 There's no substitute for a careful thorough chiropractic examination.